Colezwhy/colezwhy.github.io/_pages/about.md

   - /about.html
 ---

-I’m currently a junior student(2025 Fall) studying in Information Science Advanced Class, school of Electronic Information & Communication, HUST.
+I’m currently a junior student studying in Information Science Advanced Class, school of Electronic Information & Communication, HUST.
 I have a great interest in many aspects in Artificial Intelligence, especially computer vision related tasks.

 <!-- Now I am doing a summer internship in VLLab, UCMerced, supervised by Prof Ming-Hsuan Yang, also working closely with Dr Lu Qi.  -->
 I am very fortunate to be supervised by [Prof.Xinggang Wang](https://xwcv.github.io/) in HUSTVL, school of EIC, Huazhong University of Science & Technology.
 Before, I was advised by [Prof.Meng Tang](mengtang.org) in mengtanglab as a remote undergraduate intern, The Univerisity of California, Merced.

 If you are interested in working with me or want to have a chat, please send me an email directly. __Collaborations are often pleasant when pursuing something.__

+Seeking for PhD positions in 2025 Fall!

 **Research Interest**
 ======